 What seems like an insurmountable problem can respond dramatically to the restoration of normal spinal function, taking the pressure off those major nerve roots.

 Like other health problems the cause of sciatica (pain down the leg) must be found and corrected.

-- A Verbal Report of our Findings and thorough Explanation of the X-Rays at a follow up appointment
+- And most importantly Verbal Report of our Findings and thorough Explanation of the X-Rays at a follow up appointment

 After which you should know more about your body and the problems you are experiencing than you ever have before.
 Whether you go ahead with treatment as always is entirely your decision.

 Call TODAY for an Appointment to check the source of your sciatica, pins and needles, numbness or weakness in legs.
 Our clinic in South Woodford accepts bookings over the phone on

 Moore.
 K., The Developing Human: Clinically Oriented Embryology, 3rd edition, W.B.
 Saunders Company, 1982